 First of all, get ready for Bridgerton Season 2 with the book that the season is based on:

-After you have read all the Bridgerton books and other books by Julia Quinn come and check out some of these excellent recommendations!
+After reading all the Bridgerton books and other books by Julia Quinn, come and check out some of these excellent recommendations!

 Books Like Bridgerton: What to Read Next

 This book is the first of a series of the “Girl Meets Duke” books; if you love all the regency romance tropes in Bridgerton, then you will love this series!
 This book is funny and enjoyable.

 Lisa Kleypas is a prolific writer who is extremely popular, and you can’t go wrong with any of her books or series set in Regency England.
 The Ravenel’s Series is one of the many intriguing romance books that are very similar to the drama and romance of Bridgerton.

 Did you like the family dynamics in Bridegerton?
 Why not try this series in Regency England with Big, sprawling (lovably) meddling families.
 The cast of characters can be hard to wrap your head around but still fun to read.
 Try the Westcott Series by April Khilstrom!